 Variable Description Default " <trigger-policy_name>"</trigger-policy_name> Enter the name of a new or existing trigger policy.
 The maximum length is 63 characters.
 No default. email-policy " <email-policy name>"</email-policy Enter the name of the email policy to be used with the trigger policy.
 The maximum length is 63 characters.
 If the conditions associated with the trigger policy occur, the email policy determines the recipients of the notification email messages associated with the condition.
-For details, see log email-policy on page 64.
-No default. syslog-policy " <syslog-policy name>"</syslog-policy Enter the name of the Syslog policy to be used with the trigger policy.
+For details, see log email-policy on page 66.
+No default. syslog-policy " <syslog- policy_name>"</syslog- Enter the name of the Syslog policy to be used with the trigger policy.
 The maximum length is 63 characters.
-No default.

-Variable Description Default If the conditions associated with the trigger policy occur, the Syslog policy determines which Syslog server the messages are sent to.
-For details, see log syslog-policy on page 87. analyzer-policy " <fortianalyzer-policy name="">"</fortianalyzer-policy> Enter the name of an existing FortiAnalyzer policy to be used with the trigger policy.
+If the conditions associated with the trigger policy occur, the Syslog policy determines which Syslog server the messages are sent to.
+For details, see log syslog-policy on page 89.
+No default. analyzer-policy " <fortianalyzer-policy name="">"</fortianalyzer-policy> Enter the name of an existing FortiAnalyzer policy to be used with the trigger policy.
 The maximum length is 63 characters.
-For details, see log fortianalyzer-policy on page 70.
+For details, see log fortianalyzer-policy on page 72.
 No default. siem-policy " <siem-policy name>"</siem-policy Enter the name of an existing SIEM policy to be used with the trigger policy.
 The maximum length is 63 characters.
-For details, see log siem-policy on page 83.
+For details, see log siem-policy on page 85.
 No default.

-This example creates Trigger_policy1, which uses emailpolicy1 to send email notifications about the condition to specific recipients, and Syslog Policy1 to submit the log messages to a specific Syslog server.
+This example creates $\texttt{Trigger_policy1}$, which uses emailpolicy1 to send email notifications about the condition to specific recipients, and $\texttt{Syslog_Policy1}$ to submit the log messages to a specific Syslog server.